 Word-of-Mouth communication is an invaluable source of information for consumers.
 A comprehensive understanding of the flow of market information through interpersonal networks is therefore of unique theoretical and practical importance.
 Present Word-of-Mouth research is receiver centric, largely ignoring the role of the information provider as a gatekeeper to information dissemination.
 The objective of this research is to develop a more comprehensive understanding of Word-of-Mouth by modelling the decision making behaviour of information providers.
 Adopting the network theory general assumption of altruistic exchange motivation, this research uses a choice modelling

-Auger, P, Devinney, TM, Louviere, JJ & Burke, PF 2010, 'The importance of social product attributes in consumer purchasing decisions: A multi-country comparative study', International Business Review, vol. 19, no. 2, pp. 140-159.View/Download from: UTS OPUS or Publisher's site
+Auger, P, Devinney, TM, Louviere, JJ & Burke, PF 2010, 'The importance of social product attributes in consumer purchasing decisions: A multi-country comparative study', International Business Review, vol. 19, no. 2, pp. 140-159.View/Download from: Publisher's site

 This paper examines the role that social attributesenvironmental and labour conditionsplay in product choice across a range of developed and emerging economies.
 We use a multi-attribute design to force consumers to not only trade-off social attributes with tangible attributes but also make trade-offs with other intangible attributes, namely brand and country of origin.
 Our results show that: (1) social attributes are generally more influential in developed than in emerging economies, (2) the importance of social attributes holds across high and low involvement products, and (3) social attributes can influence product choice even when other intangible attributes are included in the design.
 We believe that our results offer a more accurate picture of the role of social attributes since they are based on a multi-cue, multi-product design that forced consumers to make tradeoffs between tangible and intangible attributes.